erik-d123/Infinigen/README_LIDAR.md

 1. Distance falloff of `1 / r^2` (physical inverse-square; override as needed)
 2. Optional per-frame auto exposure: 95th percentile mapped to intensity 200
-3. Principled BSDF sampling for diffuse/specular return power and transmissive attenuation
+3. Principled BSDF sampling for diffuse/specular return power with simple image-texture lookups and transmissive attenuation
 4. Minimum range 5 cm to retain close geometry
 5. No random dropout; grazing acceptance allows all non-backfacing hits
 6. Percentile-based coloring in the viewer for stable contrast